jimaworks/jimaworks-shopify-theme/DEVNOTES.md

 - Every step of the wizard is a Page except the checkout page, which comes from `/theme/snippets/product-ancestor-info--pogodan.liquid`.
   - This means `theme/templates/page.initialize-jimaworks.liquid` is not called when displaying it, so we can’t handle it in the `case` statement.
   - `product-ancestor-info--pogodan` is included by `/theme/sections/product-customizable-2018.liquid`
-    - The checkout page (“Accordion Page”) is stored as various products with different theme templates, e.g. “RelationShips commemoration - Framed” (product ID 1872758145089) has Product template `product.customizable-2018`.
+    - The checkout page (“Accordion Page”) is stored as various products with different theme templates/sections, e.g. “RelationShips commemoration - Framed” (product ID 1872758145089) has Product template/section `product.customizable-2018`.
     - This means the Accordion-specific localStorage variables in `initialize-defaults` were being set on every Page but never being used.
     - There should be some mechanism added to the Accordion to retrieve `localStorage` variables previously set.
 - URLs being auto-generated based on the initial titles of Pages, which may include testing titles, produces some odd results, e.g. `000-knownshipoptions` and `1-g-ii-jimaworks-madeshipimagery`.
 Should we rename these pages?